How pitch training can help startups get their story right – TechCrunch

 When we work together on their pitch, CEOs can instantly see if the new pitch resonates or not; and they also know if the exercise itself worked for them.
 Working on a pitch requires a lot of reflection and it entails a lot of tension between you and the CEO.

 This is especially true at the beginning, when you keep questioning why they did this or that, what the product provides and to whom, or why it grew here and not there.
-All these questions force many founders and managers to stop and think hard about the product, the market, or the roadmap.
+All these questions force many founders and managers to stop and think hard about the product, the market or the roadmap.
 Sometimes it pushes them to provide data to back up certain claims.
-The process pushes them to revisit old biases, beliefs, or even myths around their company.
+The process pushes them to revisit old biases, beliefs or even myths around their company.
 Many people are surprised by how much clarity they gain into their company when they work on a pitch.

 Do you only work with founders and executives?